Akashdeep Saigal: Career

 Akash won the Gladrags Manhunt Contestant, supermodel of the year in 1998.
 The same year he appeared on the 1998 music video for Shweta Shetty's Deewane to Deewane Hain.
 He started his acting career with the film Pyaar Mein Kabhi Kabhi (1999).
 He made his debut on small screen with the popular serial Kyunki Saas Bhi Kabhi Bahu Thi on Star Plus.
-He had participated in the first season of Jhalak Dikhhla Jaa, a dance competition on Sony Entertainment Television channel.
+He had participated in the first season of Jhalak Dikhhla Jaa 1, a dance competition on Sony Entertainment Television.

-In 2009, he has played the role of the villain in Tamil blockbuster hit Ayan.
+In 2009, he has played the role of the villain in Tamil language film Ayan.
+He also played the villain in the Tamil film Kavan in 2017.